Mordimmer/serious-game/README.md

 Serious game about math learning for children

 ## How to play
-Use WASD to move character around the map, defeat enemies ny solving math problems in given time, after defeating all enemies you will win.
+Use WASD to move character around the map, defeat enemies ny solving math problems in given time.
+After defeating all enemies you will win.
 Soon I will try to add more level.

 ## Key mapping
 * W - move up